hankertrix/SgSL-Sign-Bank/src/pages/signs/moon.md

 ## Variation 2

-Use your thumb and index finger to form the "C" hand sign and put it around an eye.
+Use your thumb and index finger only to make the "C" hand sign and put it around an eye.